scaleoutsean/awesome-solidfire/README.md

 Q: Can I connect my FC SAN clients to SolidFire?

-A: SolidFire and later NetApp used to sell a SolidFire Fibre Channel gateway node, but it's no longer available.
-I don't know what the official reason is, but I suspect fewer and fewer people use Fibre Channel in VI and now container environments.
-It's complex, hard to manage, expensive, and frankly unnecessary (not that FC itself is unnecessary, but in my opinion it's unnecessary for 95% of workloads people run in containers and virtual machines).
+A: SolidFire and later NetApp used to sell a SolidFire Fibre Channel gateway node, but it's no longer sold.
+I don't know what the official reason was, but I suspect fewer and fewer people use Fibre Channel in VI and now container environments.
+It's complex, hard to manage, expensive, and frankly unnecessary (not that FC itself is unnecessary for everyone, but in my opinion it's unnecessary for 95% of workloads people run in containers and virtual machines).
 The other reason is iSCSI works well and is also cheaper.
-Almost noone can work without Ethernet, but most people can work without FC, so...
+Almost no one can work without Ethernet, but most people can work without FC, so if two links will do, why use four...
 If you haven't considered iSCSI yet take a look at [TR-4367](https://www.netapp.com/us/media/tr-4367.pdf) created by ONTAP specialists, which provides a fairly recent comparison between NFS, iSCSI and FC.

 ## License and Trademarks